 • Reduce your chance of getting shocked through static electricity.

-• Create a proper environment for indoor plants to flourish.
+• Foster an ideal environment for indoor plants to grow.
 Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
-It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your indoor space doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
+You don’t have to suffer because of dry air in the winter.
+We’ll help show you how easy it is, so why wait?
+Adding a humidifier to your house can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
 If you have questions about how a humidifier can help your Los Angeles home, give AZ Air Conditioning and Heating a call at 800-296-5088 to learn more.